powerman/narada4d/README.md

 - To get version: `SELECT val FROM Narada4D WHERE var='version'`.
 - To change version: `UPDATE Narada4D SET val=?
 WHERE var='version'`.

+## goose-postgres://user:pass@host[:port]/database?sslmode=disable&…

+This case is a bit different from above, because `goose` tool is not aware about Narada4D and it'll manage DB schema version on it's own.
+Because of this `SchemaVer.Set` is not supported with `goose`.

+- Version is stored in table named `goose_db_version`.
+- This table is managed by [goose](https://github.com/pressly/goose) tool.
+- To initialize: call any goose command/API.
+- To check is it initialized: `SELECT COUNT(*) FROM goose_db_version`.
+- To set shared lock: `LOCK TABLE goose_db_version IN SHARE MODE`.
+    - This will prevent `goose` tool from making any changes (actually it'll hang waiting for lock, so make sure you have set corresponding timeouts, e.g. PostgreSQL `statement_timeout`) but allows it to read current version/status.
+- To set exclusive lock: `LOCK TABLE goose_db_version IN SHARE UPDATE EXCLUSIVE MODE`.
+    - This won't prevent *anyone* not aware about Narada4D (including `goose` tool) from making changes, but only one of Narada4D-aware apps will be running after acquiring this lock.
+- To unlock: commit/rollback transaction used to set lock.
+    - Make sure transaction won't be closed prematurely because of idle timeout.
+- To get version: call goose API.
+- To change version: call goose command to apply some up/down migration.
+- **TODO:** It is unclear how to manage "dirty" in case goose fail some migration which was executed not within transaction (goose doesn't provide any way to detect this case and continue to report previous schema version after failed migration, which is incorrect).

 # Tools

 ## narada4d-init